VCityTeam/UD-Graph/Transformations/XML-to-RDF/XSD-based-transformations/Readme.md

 This stylesheet is used to create an XML to RDF XSL stylesheet from an XML Schema document.
 Two stylesheets exist, each with the required namespaces for CityGML 3.0 and 2.0.

-## To run the XML Schema based approach
+## To run
 To run the conversion pipeline an XML Schema and a XML file constrained by the schema is required.
 First the pipeline will transform the XML schema into a XML-to-RDF XSLT stylesheet, then the XML datafile will be transformed into RDF using this new stylesheet.
-The input files, output filenames, and coordinate referenes systems (for _geo:gmlLiteral_ transformations) can be set by modifying the following variables in _CityGML2RDF_XSLT.py_:
+The input files, output filenames, and coordinate referenes systems (for _geo:gmlLiteral_ transformations) can be set by modifying the following variables in _run.py_:
 ```
   CRS                  = 'http://www.opengis.net/def/crs/EPSG/0/4326'
   schema_file          = '../XMLSchema/compositeCityGML2.0.xsd'